Domains

 • Click the home icon () or the file path to navigate to the File Manager interface (cPanel » Home » Files » File Manager) for that domain.
 A new interface will appear.

-This interface displays an unlinked file path if your hosting provider disables the File Manager interface (cPanel » Home » Files » File Manager).
+To modify a domain’s document root, use the click Manage next to the domain.
+This interface displays an unlinked file path if your hosting provider disables cPanel’s File Manager interface (cPanel » Home » Files » File Manager).
 For more information, contact your hosting provider.

-To manage redirects, navigate to the Redirects interface (cPanel » Home » Domains » Redirects).
+To manage redirects, use to cPanel’s Redirects interface (cPanel » Home » Domains » Redirects).

 • To automatically redirect the new domain’s visitors from the insecure version of the website (HTTP) to the secure version (HTTPS), set the toggle to On.